joonleesky/train-procgen-pytorch/Readme.md

 ## Train

-Use `train.py` to train the agent in Bubble-Bobble.
+Use `train.py` to train the agent in procgen environment.
 It has the following arguments:
 - `--exp_name`: ID to designate your expriment.s
 - `--env_name`: Name of the Procgen environment.
 - `--start_level`: Start level for for environment.